 Depending on the circumstances, an initial payment may be considered a retainer, an advance, a down-payment or a deposit.
 Clients in need of continuing legal services (usually businesses) sometimes pay monthly or annual retainers.

-Fee arrangements vary depending on type of service, personal preference and lawyers practices and policies.
+Fee arrangements vary depending on the type of service, personal preference and lawyers' practices and policies.
 Be sure you understand your options and obligations when your case is first discussed.